9.

 Prof. Ayan Banerjee, IISER Kolkata (PhD advisor)

-Prof. P. C. Agrawal, Senior professor (retired), TIFR Mumbai (MSc. thesis advisor)
+Prof. P. C. Agrawal, Senior professor (retired), TIFR Mumbai (MSc. thesis advisor/long-term mentor)

 References